 Additionally, you may find that if you call back after a few days, the price could change depending on any movement in wholesale prices or other external forces.

-Option 2: Using Price Comparison Websites
+Option 2: Use Price Comparison Websites

-Option 3: Utilising Energy Brokers
+Option 3: Utilise Energy Brokers

 Outsourcing the process to an accredited business energy broker will save you time because they use bespoke technology platforms to quote the entire market on your behalf.